 - They are intimidated by the idea that it will consume more time than they have

-The best antidote for the procrastinating but well-intentioned sales rep is to be well-prepared, clear about the value you have to offer, with a specific plan of the questions you want answered and the information you want to convey (a.k.a. a script).
+The best antidote for the procrastinating but well-intentioned sales rep is to be well prepared and clear about the value you have to offer, with a specific plan of the questions you want answered and the information you want to convey (AKA a script).
 With preparation, the call will proceed more smoothly, success is more likely, and you will be left with a sense of accomplishment and confidence to fuel future calls.